RTSDA/adventist-hymnarium/README.md

 1. Clone this repository
 2. Contact the project maintainers to obtain:
    - Required JSON data files
-   - Media files (audio and sheet music)
    - Utility scripts (if needed for development)
-3. Place the files in their respective directories as described above
+3. Place the data files in their respective directories as described above
+4. Set up Firebase:
+   - Create a Firebase project
+   - Add your iOS app to the project
+   - Download and add `GoogleService-Info.plist`
+   - Configure Firebase Storage with proper media files
-4. Open `adventist-hymnarium.xcodeproj` in Xcode
+5. Open `adventist-hymnarium.xcodeproj` in Xcode
-5. Build and run the project
+6. Build and run the project

 ## Development

 This is an iOS application built using Xcode.
 Make sure you have:
 - Xcode installed
+- Firebase configuration in place
 - All required data files in place
-- Media files available if testing audio or sheet music functionality
+- Firebase Storage configured with audio and sheet music files

 ## License